 What it is: A drug designed by an AI algorithm is about to hit clinical trials for the first time.
 Known as DSP-1181, the drug was designed by AI systems (produced by biotech company Exscientia) and is intended to treat obsessive-compulsive disorder in patients.
 Exscientia CEO Andrew Hopkins said the trials were a "key milestone in drug discovery" and that "the beauty of the algorithm is that they are agnostic, so can be applied to any disease."

-Why it’s important: AI is slowly but surely permeating the medical field.
+Why it’s important: Artificial Intelligence is slowly but surely permeating the medical field.
 While machine learning has already seen usage in delivering diagnoses and analyzing patient data, AI’s experimental application in the field of drug discovery promises a multi-billion-dollar market.
 Presently, it can take nearly a decade (if not more) for a novel drug to graduate from experimental candidate to commercialized patient prescription.
 AI-based drug discovery systems are slated to cut this time substantially.
 Case in point, Exscientia's systems took only about one year to design DSP-1181, whereas previously, a drug at this stage of development would have required nearly 4 and a half years.
 As pharmaceutical companies continue to witness this surge in speed and efficacy at the hands of machine learning, AI-driven drug discovery may rapidly become the new norm.

 What it is: Taimba, a Kenyan B2B agri-tech startup, recently earned $277,000 in funding from Enviu and the DOEN Foundation.
 The cashless Taimba platform operates on mobile devices and connects rural small farmers with grocers, schools, restaurants, and hospitals.
 Currently, over 2,000 farmers use the platform to deliver fresh produce to 300 urban retailers.
 Taimba’s new round of equity and grant financing comes after a $100,000 Gray Matters Capital investment last year.
 Taimba will focus on integrating cooling machinery into its supply chain to preserve produce freshness, offering greater flexibility and stable supply for farmer resource demands.
 Enviu’s grant support will surely help the company achieve its expansion of product lines and markets.

 Why it’s important: The future of food will involve a zero-food waste, closed-loop value chain.
 Eliminating the intermediary between farmer and retailer makes the process of food supply and demand far more efficient.
 Moreover, strengthening the link between rural farmers and urban dwellers is essential to preserving ecological farming practices and perhaps even making them more innovative.
-Industrialized mass agriculture contributes significantly to growing crises, primarily global warming, antibiotic resistance, and pesticide poisoning.
+Industrialized mass agriculture contributes significantly to growing crisis, primarily global warming, antibiotic resistance, and pesticide poisoning.
 Scaling small farms through cashless technology platforms that help them directly track data-rich demand patterns will further inject transparency into the process, democratizing production and distribution.

 Know someone who would benefit from getting Abundance Insider?
 Send them to this link to sign up.